-I also generalize the first-mover advantage result from \cite{dixit-87}. \citeauthor{dixit-87} showed that a player who can pre-commit chooses greater effort and obtains a higher payoff than the followers.
-The leader has two advantages: he moves earlier and has no direct competitors.
-With the new characterization, I can explore this idea further and compare players' payoffs and efforts in an arbitrary sequential contest.
+I also generalize the first-mover advantage result by \cite{dixit_strategic_1987}, who showed that a player who pre-commits chooses a greater level of effort and obtains a higher payoff than his followers.
+This leader exploits two advantages: he moves earlier and has no direct competitors.
+With the characterization result, I can further explore this question and compare players' payoffs and effort levels in an arbitrary sequential contest.
 I show that there is a strict \emph{earlier-mover advantage}---earlier players choose greater efforts and obtain higher payoffs than later players.

-I provide additional results for large contests.
-Although the characterization result holds for any number of players, calculation of equilibrium becomes cumbersome with large contests, especially when the number of periods becomes large.
-I show that there is a convenient approximation method in which the equilibrium efforts can be directly computed using a simple formula.
-This allows me to study the rates of convergence under different disclosure policies.
-I show that the convergence is much faster in the case of sequential versus simultaneous contests.
+Finally, I provide insights for large contests.
+I derive a convenient approximation result in which the equilibrium efforts are directly computed using a simple formula.
+This result allows me to show that as the number of players becomes large, the total effort converges to the prize's value regardless of the contest structure.
+However, the speed of convergence to this competitive outcome or full rent-dissipation level is different under different disclosure policies.
+In simultaneous contests the rate of convergence is linear, whereas in sequential contests it is exponential.

-My results have applications in various branches of economic literature, including oligopoly theory, contestability, rent-seeking, research and development, public goods provision, and parimutuel betting.
-For example, they provide a natural foundation for the contestability theory: if the moves are sequential, then a market could be highly concentrated but still be very close to competitive equilibrium.
-The early players produce most of the output and get most of the profits, but later players behave almost as an endogenous competitive fringe by being ready to produce more as soon as earlier players try to exploit their market power.
-Similarly, my results provide an explanation to a paradox in the rent-seeking literature: to explain rent dissipation with strategic agents, we need an unrealistically large number of players.
-I show that in a sequential rent-seeking contest it is sufficient to have only a small number of players to achieve almost full rent dissipation.
+My results have applications in various branches of economics, including oligopoly theory, contestability, rent-seeking, research and development, and public goods provision.
+For example, they provide a natural foundation for the contestability theory: if firms enter the market sequentially, the market could be highly concentrated but close to the competitive equilibrium in terms of equilibrium outcomes.
+The early movers would produce most of the output, but the late-movers would behave as an endogenous competitive fringe by being ready to produce more as soon as earlier players attempt to abuse their market power.
+Similarly, my results explain a paradox in the rent-seeking literature: explaining rent dissipation with strategic agents requires the assumption of an unrealistically large number of players.
+My results show that in a sequential rent-seeking contest, only a small number of active players is sufficient to achieve almost full rent dissipation.